LaboratorioBioinformatica/MARVEL/README.md

 python3 marvel_bins.py -i input_directory -t num_threads
 ```

 Change 'input_directory' for the folder where bins are stored in fasta format and 'num_threads' for the number of CPU cores to be used.
 Results will be stored in the 'Results' folder inside the input directory.
+Obs: You need to execute the scripts from the directory where MARVEL was extracted, i.e., MARVEL's root folder.

 ### Running the example datasets